 Since April is Autism Awareness Month, I’d like to tell you a few stories from the perspective of a thirty-two-year-old autistic woman, an adult Aspergirl.
-Starting tomorrow, I’ll update this blog daily with personal anecdotes, hoping to paint my world with words.
+So starting tomorrow, I’ll update this blog daily with personal anecdotes, hoping to paint my world with words.

-Before we head into Candyland though, let’s clear up two things.
+Before we head into April 2018 though, let’s clear up two things.

 💙Can Have Autism💙

 But one of the most difficult misconceptions to deal with is this idea that adults can’t have autism,—or women can’t have autism,—especially when these fallacies mix together.
-Cross-my-heart, I already have enough issues as a woman without my developmental disorder being placed in question, too.
+I already have enough issues as a woman without my developmental disorder being placed in question, too; yet this happens!